Domestic violence and abusive relationships

 - SA: Domestic Violence Crisis Service Line – 1800 800 098

-- Tas: Family Violence Response and Referral Line – 1800 633 937; or Family Violence Counselling and Support Service – 1800 608 122
+- Tasmania: Family Violence Response and Referral Line – 1800 633 937; or Family Violence Counselling and Support Service – 1800 608 122

-- NT: Dawn House – (08) 8945 1388; or find help near you, including shelters, here
+- NT: Dawn House – (08) 8945 1388 or find help near you, including shelters, on the NT Government website

-- Services Australia’s (Centrelink) Crisis Payment may help you financially if you’re experiencing domestic violence; call 132 850.
+- Services Australia’s (Centrelink) Crisis Payment may help you financially if you’re experiencing domestic violence call 132 850.

-- Call Lifeline (13 11 14) for support if you suffering a personal crisis, you are thinking of suicide or someone close to you is thinking of suicide.
+- Call Lifeline (13 11 14) for support if you are suffering a personal crisis, you are thinking of suicide or someone close to you is thinking of suicide.

 - Kids Helpline (1800 55 1800) is a confidential counselling service for young people aged between 5 and 25 – via telephone, email and online chat.